csartoshi/bitcoin/README.md

 * Bitcoin Audible - with Guy Swann

 ### 📧 Newsletters
-* The Bent - with Marty Bent
+* The Bent - by Marty Bent
-* Bitcoin Tech Talk - with Jimmy Song
+* Bitcoin Tech Talk - by Jimmy Song
 * State of the Network - by CoinMetrics
 * The Week On-chain - by GlassNode
-* Bitcoin Economic Calendar by Ledn
+* Bitcoin Economic Calendar - by Ledn
 * NYDIG Research

 ## 📝 Reading List